You can keep up with development on http://waffle.io/evancohen/smart-mirror

 config.schema.json defines the configuration schema for your plugin.
 You can look at example schema and test your own at https://smart-mirror.io/playground/

 index.html the html partial for your plugin.
-This must be added to the main index.html to determine where it will be rendered.
+This will be added to the main index.html as part of the new plugin location configuration.

 controller.js All of the angular controller logic (data binding) for your plugin.
-This must be manually included in a script tag in the main index.html.
-It is acceptable to write Node here.
+This will be added to the main index.html as part of the new plugin location configuration.

 The remote directory contains the code that powers the client configuration page(s).
 The "server" side code can be found in

-Within this directory you will find all the
+Within this directory you will find the core

 JSON localization files for the mirror.
 The mirror uses i18n to